alexanderwatanabe/unsigned-frontend/src/routes/api/db/README.md

 ## Environment Variables

-The database connection uses the `DATABASE_URL` environment variable, which should be set in the `.env` file:
+The database connection uses the `POSTGRES_URL` environment variable, which should be set in the `.env` file:

 ```
-DATABASE_URL="postgres://username:password@hostname/database?sslmode=require"
+POSTGRES_URL="postgres://username:password@hostname/database?sslmode=require"
 ```